Why A Civil Rights Memorial?

 Each year the City of Victorville sends invitations to elementary schools within the City inviting 5th and 6th grade students to submit entries about an American civil rights leader and indicate why he or she should be honored with a bronze plaque within the Civil Rights Memorial.
 The winning essay determines the civil rights leader to be honored in the Civil Rights Memorial and a portion of the student's winning essay is displayed on a bronze plaque for the civil rights honoree.

-Plaques recognizing Dr. Martin Luther King, Jr., Asa Philip Randolph, Frederick Douglass, Cesar Chavez, and Harriet Tubman are currently displayed at the memorial based on winning essays from previous years.
+Plaques recognizing Dr. Martin Luther King, Jr., Asa Philip Randolph, Frederick Douglass, Cesar Chavez, Harriet Tubman and Lucy Burns are currently displayed at the memorial based on winning essays from previous years.

 Essay Contest Judging Criteria